-Our results show that the multiplex coupling of random walk and synchronization dynamics gives rise to the emergence of novel critical phenomena in both layers, which is unexpected in the uncoupled systems.
-In the transport layer, we observe a transition from a homogeneous to a heterogeneous distribution of the random walkers throughout the network, according to whether the oscillators in the opposite layer are incoherent or synchronized.
-Concurrently, when the random walkers are sufficiently biased towards nodes that are strongly synchronized, the heterogenous distribution of random walkers fosters the emergence of switch-like explosive synchronization~\cite{GomezGardenes2011PRL} in the synchronization layer.
+Our results indicate that the intertwined nature of diffusion process and synchronization dynamics gives rise to the emergence of phenomena not present if the two dynamics were not coupled.
+Namely, in the transport layer, we observe a transition from a homogeneous to a heterogeneous distribution of the random walkers throughout the network, according to whether the oscillators at the other layer are incoherent or synchronized.
+Concurrently, when the random walkers are biased sufficiently strongly towards regions that are more synchronized, the heterogenous distribution of random walkers fosters the emergence of switch-like {\em explosive synchronization}~\cite{GomezGardenes2011PRL} in the neural dynamics layer.
 The resulting phase diagram exhibits three phases (incoherent, bistable, and synchronised) and a tricritical point.
 It is noticeable that explosive synchronization appears naturally in our model due to the intertwined dynamics of the two processes, and it does not require ad hoc externally imposed correlations between the oscillator frequencies and the topology of the interaction network, as those necessary instead in a single layer network with a single dynamics~\cite{GomezGardenes2011PRL,Leyva2012NatureSR}.

-We now demonstrate that, despite the inherent intricacy of the model, analytical progress can be made in describing its novel dynamics.
-In particular, we search for a stationary state in the system where the random walker probabilities and local order parameters reach a stationary state, $p_i=p_i^*$ and $r_i=r_i^*$.
-A steady-state analysis can then be carried out for both the transport and synchronization dynamics, which we detail in Appendices B and C. In particular, we find that the fraction of random walkers $p_i^*$ depends on whether the synchronization dynamics are incoherent or synchronized:
+We now demonstrate that, despite the inherent intricacy of the model, its dynamical behaviour can be understood analytically.
+In particular, we search for conditions such that random walker probabilities and local order parameters are in a stationary state, $y_i= y_i^*$ and $r_i=r_i^*$.
+A steady-state analysis can then be carried out for both the transport and synchronization dynamics, which we detail in the Supplementary Information.
+In particular, we find that the fraction of random walkers $y_i^*$ depends on whether the synchronization dynamics is incoherent or synchronized, namely:

 Also, the global order parameter $r$ can be written implicitly in terms of the collective frequency $\Omega=\langle\omega\rangle$ and the joint degree-frequency distribution $P(k,\omega)$: